-- 1.1 The Royal Borough of Greenwich seeks to provide a high-quality service to everyone in the Borough or who accesses its services. - 1.2 The Council's complaints process seeks to provide redress for individuals who feel that they have not received the service that they should be able to expect from the Royal Borough of Greenwich and is designed to ensure that complaints are addressed in a timely, transparent and fair way, and that the Council learns from the complaints we receive to make sure that we improve. - 1.3 Through this policy, the Council seeks to avoid issues escalating to complaints, but if they do, ensuring robust complaint handling and a culture of learning from complaints.

-1.4 We will seek to:
+- 1.1 The Royal Borough of Greenwich seeks to provide a high-quality service to everyone in the Borough or who accesses its services. - 1.2 The Council's complaints process seeks to provide a procedure for individuals who feel that they have not received the service that they should reasonably be able to expect from the Royal Borough of Greenwich and is designed to ensure that complaints are addressed in a timely, transparent and fair way, and that the Council learns from the complaints we receive to make sure that we improve. - 1.3 Through this policy, the Council seeks to avoid issues escalating to complaints, but if they do, ensuring robust complaint handling and a culture of learning from complaints. - I.4 We will seek to: - Have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments. - Learn from any shortfalls identified through complaints, rather than blaming others. - Act within the professional standards for engaging with complaints as set by any relevant professional body.